 - Animals may be moved from animal housing to procedure rooms within the animal facility and returned to housing rooms without prior approval from LAR or RARC veterinary staff.

 - Animals may be moved to procedure space(s) outside of the vivarium for procedures if approved on your IACUC protocol and returned to vivarium housing rooms without prior approval from LAR or RARC veterinary staff.
-Transfer of animals between facilities must be done by facility transport staff or by IACUC and veterinary-approved transport (see Policy No. 2011-043).
+Transfer of animals between facilities must be done by facility transport staff or by IACUC and veterinary-approved transport (see Policy 2011-043-v).

 - EXCEPTION: Animals CANNOT be returned to Level 1 facilities.
 This policy is designed to reduce the risk of introducing rodent pathogens to the animal housing area, as the potential exists for animals or cages to come in contact with rodent pathogens in hallways, laboratories, or imaging facilities.
-Options for investigators in Level 1 facilities are to a) make use of procedure rooms within the vivarium, b) house animals in designated laboratories (see Policy No. 2012-045) with ACUC approval, or c) use dedicated containment areas.
+Options for investigators in Level 1 facilities are to a) make use of procedure rooms within the vivarium, b) house animals in designated laboratories (see Policy 2012-045-v) with ACUC approval, or c) use dedicated containment areas.

 - For non-Level 1 facilities, always check with your individual facility (veterinarian and/or facility supervisor) to determine if animals that leave the facility can return to their normal housing room in the facility.